top of page

 All props used in newborn photography should be stable, well-maintained, and designed specifically for newborns.
 If baskets, bowls, or other props are used, the baby should always be supported and never left unattended.
 An assistant should be on hand to ensure additional safety when necessary.

-Babies should never be posed in props made of glass, ceramic, unfinished wood or any other material that can shatter or cause splinters.
+Babies should never be posed in props made of glass, ceramic, unfinished wood, or any other material that can shatter or cause splinters.
+Safety is paramount in every aspect of the session.

 7. Following UK Industry Standards

-Although there is no official governing body for newborn photography, some professional photographers voluntarily adhere to guidelines set by The Guild of Photographers, The SWPP, The MPA/BIPP or other reputable organisations.
+Although there is no official governing body for newborn photography, some professional photographers voluntarily adhere to guidelines set by The Guild of Photographers, The SWPP, The MPA/BIPP, or other reputable organizations.
 These groups provide best practices for safe posing and ethical business conduct, ensuring high standards across the industry.
 However, because adherence is voluntary, parents should always ask a photographer about their safety protocols.

 8. Knowing When to Stop

-Every baby is different, and some may not settle into certain poses.
-A responsible photographer will always prioritise the baby's comfort and will never force a pose if the baby is unsettled.
+Every baby is different.
+Some may not settle into certain poses.
+A responsible photographer will always prioritize the baby's comfort and never force a pose if the baby is unsettled.
 Sessions should be baby-led, allowing for feeding, cuddling, and breaks as needed.

 Looking for a Newborn Photographer in South Wales?